5SSES003 Principles and Methods of Social Research (2023)

 [King's College London & Queen Mary University of London]

-Designed and led the 8 week module for two years in a row.
+Designed and led the 8 week module for two years in a row for postgrads and PhD students.

 The aim of this module is to provide students with a holistic overview of systematic reviews as well as equip them with the necessary practical skills to conduct their own systematic reviews.
 The course combines both theoretically and practically driven sessions to ensure students are able to apply the methods learned in the theory sessions.